TheOnlyWayUp/selfcord/docs/migrating.rst

     asyncio.run(main())

 A new :meth:`~Client.setup_hook` method has also been added to the :class:`Client` class.
-This method is called after login but before connecting to the discord gateway.
+This method is called after login but before connecting to the selfcord gateway.

 It is intended to be used to setup various bot features in an asynchronous context.